Get your team started in minutes

 • Useful for compliance: Need to show that your systems are protected?
 This setup is great for audits and internal reviews.

-Who Should Use This – And when?
+Who Should Use the Blocking IP Address Template – And When?

-This template is a great fit for:
+This Blocking IP address template is a great fit for:

 • DevOps engineers or cloud architects looking to tighten their app’s perimeter